 Try varying content and see which works best for your brand.
 You don’t need to adopt every type of multimedia if it doesn’t work for you.

 Mixing up your content to include long-form articles and shorter pieces can work well.

 Remember, you don’t need to create new content for every platform.
 Why not repurpose your long articles into short stories for social media?

-It’s important to create relevant content which serves your audience and goals.
+It’s important to create relevant content that serves your audience and goals.

 If you’re thinking of adding click-bait style content to your marketing strategy, don’t!